Register a health or social care service with RQIA

 If an RQIA inspection identifies non-compliance with Minimum Care Standards, the inspector will make requirements (actions you must take) and may also make recommendations (actions you should take).
 Requirements must be addressed within the timescale set by RQIA and will be followed up at the next inspection.

-Persistent or serious non-compliance can lead to enforcement action, including conditions on your registration, improvement notices, or proceedings to cancel your registration.
+Persistent or serious non-compliance can lead to enforcement action, including conditions on your registration, failure to comply notices, or proceedings to cancel your registration.